gregoryjscott/gregoryjscott.github.io/_includes/experience.md

 Embedded Software Engineer for Boeing, Defense and Space Group, based in Oklahoma City, Oklahoma, that developed the B1-B Bomber Block E software upgrade.

-Developed the mission data loading interface used to distribute mission data throughout the multi-threaded avionic flight software; developed the software for the System Management Function displays, as well as the Device Backup displays used to emulate switch panels and keyboards in cases of hardware failure.
+Designed and developed the mission data loading interface used to distribute mission data throughout the multi-threaded avionic flight software; developed the Device Backup displays used to emulate switch panels and keyboards in cases of hardware failure; developed the System Management Function displays used to monitor and administer the system